Samantha Selfridge – Decision Maker

-I can see the difference and improvement in me over the past year – I’m much more sociable since I’ve got involved in the Big Lottery Fund’s Young People in the Lead group and have really come out of my shell.
+I can see the difference and improvement in me over the past year – I’m much more sociable since I’ve got involved in the Big Lottery Fund’s Empowering Young People group and have really come out of my shell.
 Everybody in this group has gone through some sort of challenge and has come out the other side a stronger person.
 I really feel that together we can make a big difference and our views will ensure that we fund some great projects with grants from the Big Lottery Fund.

 Mark Wood – Ambassador

 I’m Mark and I’m 17 and live in Lisburn.
 I joined the Empowering Young People Group so that I can make a difference to the lives of other young people who are going through challenges in their lives.